-- 1 Ensure that all personnel in the area are wearing protective eyewear. - 2 Remove the red self-adhesive aperture seal from the laser faceplate - 3 Place a power meter, or appropriate beam block, 61 cm (24 in) from the laser aperture to prevent the beam from traveling beyond the work area. - 4 Connect the output of your PWM controller to PWM Positive (Pin 1) on the appropriate interface connector and connect the ground or return of the Controller to PWM Negative (Pin 6). - 5 Ensure your controller is set to provide a 1 μs square wave tickle pulse (at a frequency of 5 kHz) after any 200-μs measurement period where a PWM signal is not applied. - 6 Set your PWM controller to a frequency of 5 kHz and ensure that the controller's duty cycle is set to zero percent output (0.0%).
+- 1 Ensure that all personnel in the area are wearing protective eyewear. - 2 Remove the red self-adhesive aperture seal from the laser faceplate. - 3 Place a power meter, or appropriate beam block, 61 cm (24 in) from the laser aperture to prevent the beam from traveling beyond the work area. - 4 Connect the output of your PWM controller to PWM Positive (Pin 1) on the appropriate interface connector and connect the ground or return of the Controller to PWM Negative (Pin 6). - Note: Your controller must provide both tickle and PWM Command signals to the laser.
+See Controlling laser power in the Technical Reference chapter for tickle and Command signal descriptions. - 5 Ensure your controller is set to provide a 1 μs square wave tickle pulse (at a frequency of 5 kHz) after any 200-μs measurement period where a PWM signal is not applied. - 6 Set your PWM controller to a frequency of 5 kHz and ensure that the controller's duty cycle is set to zero percent output (0.0%).